 SONY NP-FZ100 RECHARGEABLE LITHIUM-ION BATTERY

-WEIGHT: 2.7 ounces | I carried 3 additional batteries to allow for time lapses, video, and cold night photography.
+I carry 2-3 additional batteries to allow for time lapses, video, and cold night photography.

-NITECORE NB10000 (2)
+NITECORE NB10000

 Quick to charge and lightweight.
 I’ve switched over from the trusty Anker 20100 for a little weight savings and quicker charge times.
+Typically carry 2-3

-ANKER DUAL PORT WALL CHARGER + 4”-12”CORDS
+ANKER NANO 65W WALL CHARGER + 4”-12”CORDS

-WEIGHT: __ ounces | Outlets are hard to come by at many resupply locations, so make the most of limited space and carry a dual port.
+Outlets are hard to come by at many resupply locations, so make the most of limited space and carry a dual or triple port wall charger (3.9 oz).
 Short and sweet cords.
-I prefer the 4”-12” cords when backpacking.
-These cord works to charge Sony batteries (via the camera), Garmin inReach, and other electronics.
+I prefer the 4” (8g) or 12” (10g) cords when backpacking.
+There have been few instances where I wanted longer cords.
+I also carry an Garmin adapter for my watch (2g) SD card adapter for my phone (8g).

-AOKA COMPACT CARBON FIBER TRIPOD
+AOKA 16” CARBON FIBER TRIPOD

-WEIGHT: 14.6 ounces | A little bit more weight that the Ultrapod, but adds functionality.
+A little bit more weight than the Pedco Ultrapod, but adds functionality and height.
 The Aoka brings your camera further from the ground and with a ball mount, the ability to angle your camera for the perfect shot.
+Also available in 28”

-PEDCO ULTRAPOD II
+PEDCO ULTRAPOD III

-WEIGHT: 4.2 ounces | Minimalist and provides a little more stability and security that setting your camera on a rock.
+Minimalist and provides a little more stability and security than setting your camera on a rock.

 PEAK DESIGN CAPTURE CLIP

-WEIGHT: 3 ounces | Absolute must if you are carrying a camera that doesn’t fit in a fanny pack or pocket.
+Absolute must if you are carrying a camera that doesn’t fit in a fanny pack or pocket.
 Make the most of the weight you are carrying and have your camera easily accessible.
 Your camera doesn’t do much good when it is packed away, especially when thru hiking.

-WEIGHT: 1.6 ounces | Easy organization for SD cards.
+Easy organization for SD cards.
 I tend to carry a few too many cards, just in case.

 SANDISK 64-128GB

-WEIGHT: 0.8 ounces | There are many options available: writing speed, capacity, and reliability.
+There are many options available: writing speed, capacity, and reliability.
 I generally carry a variety of capacities with a high speed.
 SanDisk or Sony.

 FILTER

-WEIGHT: __ ounces | I generally take a polarizing filter or graduated neutral density filter.
+I generally take a polarizing filter or graduated neutral density filter.

 Make it stand out.